aditya10/aditya10.github.io/index.md

 ## 🎳 Projects

-**Visual Commonsense Generation & its incorporation into a Multimodal Topic Modeling algorithm** The task of commonsense knowledge generation is largely limited to the language domain, with models such as COMET (for explicit knowledge) and GPT-3 (for implicit knowledge).
+**Visual Commonsense Generation & its incorporation into a Multimodal Topic Modeling algorithm** \
+The task of commonsense knowledge generation is largely limited to the language domain, with models such as COMET (for explicit knowledge) and GPT-3 (for implicit knowledge).
 Moreover, VisualCOMET, a commonsense generation model that utilizes the visual context, is limited to three people-centric relations.
-Since commonsense generation on entire scenes, or parts of a scene, can be helpful in several downstream multimodal tasks, including visual question answering, story-telling, and topic modeling, we propose a general-purpose visual commonsense generation model, VisualCOMET+, by extending VisualCOMET with four diverse inference relations.
-Using the clue-rationale pairs from a visual abductive reasoning dataset, we successfully train our commonsense generation model by creating groundtruth structured commonsense triplets.
-Then, we show that we can get coherent and more diverse topics by incorporating generated commonsense inferences and visual features into a novel multimodal topic modeling algorithm, Multimodal CTM.
+Since commonsense generation on entire scenes, or parts of a scene, can be helpful in several downstream multimodal tasks, including VQA and topic modeling, we propose a general-purpose visual commonsense generation model, VisualCOMET+, by extending VisualCOMET with four diverse inference relations.
+Using the clue-rationale pairs from a visual abductive reasoning dataset, we train our commonsense generation model by creating groundtruth structured commonsense triplets.
+Then, we show that we can get coherent and more diverse topics by incorporating generated commonsense inferences and visual features into a novel multimodal topic modeling algorithm, Multimodal CTM. \
 [Report](https://drive.google.com/file/d/1_HxrSJzDZKj1uDm7irCx3_9KnXlT7My-/view?usp=sharing)

 **Commonsense reasoning in Visual Question Answering (VQA)** \
 Visual Question Answering with commonsense reasoning is a challenging task that requires models to understand of the image, the question, and contextualized commonsense knowledge to assist with the reasoning required to arrive at an answer.
-In our work, we propose extensions to the VLC-BERT transformer model, aimed at solving two drawbacks of the model by identifying potential words in the input sequence that may answer the question using a Pointer Generator, and incorporating additional image information in the form of object tags from an object detection model.
+In our work, we propose extensions to the VLC-BERT, aimed at solving two drawbacks of the model by identifying potential words in the input sequence that may answer the question using a Pointer Generator, and incorporating additional image information in the form of object tags from an object detection model.
 Our evaluation shows that the Pointer Generator and object detection models help achieve higher scores on the OK-VQA dataset.
 Furthermore, we generate answers using GPT-3 and incorporate them into VLC-BERT.
-Our error analysis on GPT-3 and VLC-BERT models highlight that GPT-3 contains valuable implicit commonsense and factual knowledge that is beneficial to our model.
+Our error analysis on GPT-3 and VLC-BERT models highlight that GPT-3 contains valuable implicit commonsense and factual knowledge that is beneficial to our model. \
 [Report](https://drive.google.com/file/d/1eH1TtFI5QLS78mf7wWRcrUyZO6T3_N0a/view?usp=sharing)

 **Graph-enhanced Transformers for Referring Expressions Comprehension** \